babetoduarte/TootNotify/README.md

 ### Create `~/.tootnotifyrc` file

-TootNotify looks for API credentials stored as variables in the `~/.tootnotifyrc` file within the users `$HOME` folder.
+TootNotify looks for API credentials stored as variables in the `~/.tootnotifyrc` file within the user's `$HOME` folder.
 By default, **the `.tootnotifyrc` file is not shipped with the project, which means you need to create it**:

 `foo@bar:~$> touch ~/.tootnotifyrc`

-Make sure that the content of `~/.tootnotify` correspond to the following (and be sure to assign values to these variables **without any quotes**!):
+Make sure that the content of `~/.tootnotify` corresponds to the following (and be sure to assign values to these variables **without any quotes**!):

 ``` shell
 ## FILE: ~/.tootnotifyrc